The Best Scenic Drives Near Capitol Reef

 4. Notom–Bullfrog Road

-Looking for a quieter experience but still want to enjoy Southern Utah?
-Try the Notom–Bullfrog Road.
-It runs along the eastern edge of Capitol Reef, offering a close-up view of the Waterpocket Fold.
-The road is mostly dirt but usually in good condition for most vehicles.
-Just watch the weather because it can get muddy quickly.
-Checking with the Capitol Reef Visitor Center for recent updates is always a good idea.
+Want something quieter but still want the full Southern Utah experience?
+The Notom–Bullfrog Road runs along the eastern edge of Capitol Reef, giving you a close-up look at the Waterpocket Fold the whole way.
+It’s mostly dirt but usually in decent shape for most vehicles.
+Just watch the weather — it gets muddy fast.
+The Capitol Reef Visitor Center can give you the latest on conditions.

-This drive feels wild, with empty desert valleys, rocky ridgelines, and very few cars.
-It’s a fantastic way to experience the feeling of discovery, even when everything’s marked on the map.
-If you have the time and spirit, this is a must-visit.
+This drive feels genuinely wild.
+Empty desert valleys, rocky ridgelines, almost no other cars.
+It’s the kind of road where you feel like you’re actually discovering something, even when it’s right there on the map.
+If you have the time and the spirit for it, don’t skip this one.

 5. Fishlake Loop

-If you want to cool off, head north to Fishlake.
-This high-elevation drive passes by alpine lakes, aspen groves, and grassy meadows—completely different from the red rocks of Capitol Reef.
-It’s almost hard to believe they’re so close.
-It’s perfect for hot summer days or early fall.
+And if you want to cool off completely, head north to Fishlake.
+This high-elevation drive takes you through alpine lakes, aspen groves, and grassy meadows — about as different from the red rock of Capitol Reef as you can get while still being just up the road.
+It almost doesn’t feel like the same state.
+Perfect for a hot summer day or early fall when the aspens are turning.

 Photo by Strauss Western via unsplash.com

-Bring a picnic, stop by the lake, and if you’re into fishing, this is one of the top spots in the state.
-You can even visit Pando, the world’s largest living organism (an aspen grove, and yes, it’s real).
-To see more on this quick trip, click here.
+Pack a picnic, stop at the lake, and if fishing is your thing, this is one of the best spots in Utah for it.
+You can even swing by and see Pando, the world’s largest living organism (it’s an aspen grove — yes, really).
+More on the Fishlake Scenic Drive here.

 Hit the Road